Fact Sheets

 Mental Health

 Mental health concerns like depression and anxiety are common in people with PD.
 They can be the result of living with a chronic condition, but they can also be a symptom of the disease itself and changes in the brain.
-Be aware of these symptoms and don’t hesitate to talk to your doctor.
-Keep the Veterans Crisis Line number nearby, just in case: 1-877-222-8387, press 1 or text 838255.
+Be aware of these symptoms and do not hesitate to talk to your doctor.
+Keep the Veterans Crisis Line number nearby, just in case: dial 988, then press 1 or text 838255.

 Back to Top